Joe Biden says Xi Jinping is committed to Taiwan agreement | DW | 06.10.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

 The US president said he had spoken to his Chinese counterpart over the issue of Taiwan.
-Taipei had earlier expressed grievances over China's recent incursions into Taiwan's air defense zone.
+Taipei has expressed grievances over China's recent incursions into its air defense zone, adding that it fears an invasion.

 US President Joe Biden said on Tuesday that he and President Xi Jinping of China "will abide by the Taiwan agreement."